HEPiX-Forum/hepix-forum.github.io/techwatch.md

 title: Technology Watch Working Group
 menu: Techwatch
 layout: page
+description: |
+  The mandate of this Working Group is to monitor the relevant evolutions, both in terms of technology and markets, of the computing equipments that are relevant to the HEPiX community.
 author: Helge Meinhard, German Cancio et al.
 redirect_from: /techwatch/index.html
 ---

 # {{ page.title }}

-The mandate of this Working Group is to monitor the relevant evolutions, both in terms of technology and markets, of the computing equipment that are relevant to the HEPiX community.
+{{ page.description }}

 The group will co-exist and align with existing activities, most notably the running working groups on benchmarking and cost modelling.